 Something big is happening, and it’s going down in Frogtown.
 No, that’s not the name of a section in Disneyland, it’s an actual LA neighborhood, and home to an extremely exciting new spot: Salazar.
 The massive space is almost entirely outdoors, with a menu featuring everything from a mesquite-grilled trout to carne asada quesadillas - but you're going to want to go heavy on the tacos, because they're incredible.

 When you think of "fusion" restaurants, a wine bar/Thai restaurant isn't a mashup that immediately comes to mind.
-However, Same Same proves it’s a combination that works.
-The former Rambutan Thai space has been morphed into a relaxed bar with a stellar wine list and the kind of unpretentious vibes that make you want to hang there for a while.
+But Same Same proves it’s a combination that works.
+The former Rambutan Thai space has been transformed into a relaxed bar with a stellar wine list and the kind of unpretentious vibes that make you want to hang there for a while.
 As for the old Rambutan Thai - don’t worry, its kitchen remains entirely in tact.
 Meaning all the Khao Soi to pair with your German Riesling.

 Tacos on the Westside can be a pretty hit-or-miss proposition.
 Loqui, the casual order-at-the-counter taco spot in the Culver City’s Platform development, is here to change that.
 The menu is limited - it’s either tacos (with house-made tortillas) or snazzy burrito bowls they call molcajetes, and you can’t go wrong with either.
 Scratch that - if you don’t sprinkle the dry salsa and chile on top of everything, you are wrong.